 Various classes throuout the days (check out the schedule) will overlap with swim lessons or day camp, and in order to make the best use of the facility we use ropes to seperate portions of the pool to allow everyone a chance to use the pools.

 We always have a minimum of 2 lanes available for members to swim laps.
-The majority of the day there are numerous lanes available, but from 4:00-6:00 we have Tarpon swimmers in 5 lanes, swim lessons in lane 1 (and Mavis needs more room) leaving lanes 2 & 3 available for members.
+The majority of the day there are numerous lanes available, but from 4:00-6:00 we have Tarpon swimmers in lane, swim lessons in lane 1 & 2 leaving lane 3 available for members.
 This is also a busy time for lap swimmers, and in order to make sure everyone gets a chance to use the pool, please use the circle swim method to share lanes with others.

 Is your child having a birthday?

 Come on down to the Butte Family YMCA for their party!